Ken Gatward: Later RAF career

-Returning to the active duty roster in June 1943, Gatward became a Flight Commander with 404 Squadron Royal Canadian Air Force, operating from RAF Wick.
-Following the loss of the squadron's commanding officer in March 1944, Gatward took over command.
-He received his DSO in June 1944.
-In August his raid with 24 Beaufighters against enemy shipping in Norwegian waters succeeded in sinking four minesweepers and putting a destroyer out of action but the squadron suffered many losses.
+Returning to operations in June 1943, Gatward became a Flight Commander with 404 Squadron Royal Canadian Air Force, operating from RAF Wick.
+Following the loss of their commanding officer in March 1944, Gatward took over command and received his DSO in June 1944.
+In August his raid with 24 Beaufighters against enemy shipping in Norwegian waters sank four minesweepers and put a destroyer out of action but the squadron suffered many losses.
 Gatward ended the war in command of No. 157 Wing RAF.

 Postwar career

-Remaining in the RAF, Gatward became the liaison officer with the USAF in Germany in 1946.
+Gatward became the RAF liaison officer with the USAF in Germany in 1946.
 In 1955 he took command of RAF Odiham and later served with Supreme Headquarters Allied Powers Europe.
 After serving 30 years in the RAF he retired on 3 September 1964 with the rank of group captain at the Air Cadet Headquarters at White Waltham.
 He married Pamela Yeomans and retired to Frinton-on-Sea, in Essex.

-Gatward had one daughter, a love child (Janice [Jan] born in London in 1949, now living in Australia), with Theressa (Tess) Warren (1918–2019).
+Gatward had one daughter, a love child (Janice [Jan] born in London in 1949, who lives in Australia), with Theressa (Tess) Warren (1918–2019).
 Father and daughter were reunited for the first time 21 years later.